-Reporting Authority

-Name and co-ordinates of Notifying Authority (from which detailed information may be obtained): Harbour Master Office Hamburg Tel +49xxxxxxx Fax +49xxxxxx Email aa@bb.de

-v lessel identification

-IMO Number: 1234567 MMSI Number: 224XXXXXX

-Call Sign: ABCD Ship Name: Tests ship

-Ň /oyage Information

-Port of call: Naples (IT)

-ETA to port of call: 03.10.2014 AT 23:00 UTC

-ETD from next port of call: none

-Total number of persons on board: 10 Hazmat on board: $\sqrt{YES} / \Box NO$
+Reporting Authority Name and co-ordinates of Notifying Authority (from which detailed information may be obtained): Harbour Master Office Hamburg Tel +49xxxxxxxx Fax +49xxxxxx Email aa@bb.de Date of incident: 02.10.2014 Vessel identification MMSI Number: 224XXXXXX IMO Number: 1234567 Call Sign: ABCD Ship Name: Tests ship Voyage Information Port reporting the incident: Naples (IT) Next Port of call: Helsinki (FI) ETA to next port of call: 13.10.2014 AT 23:00 UTC Waste Incident type - possible list of values Advance Waste notification not reported (article 6) □ Waste not delivered (article 7.1) □ Waste receipt not reported (article 7.3) □ Vessel has sailed but not sufficient storage capacity (article 7.4) Other (please fill in the free text description below) e.g. [significant] mismatch between the notification and receipt\ e.g. describe the type(s) and quantity(-ies) of mismatch between the notified amounts of waste to be delivered and the actual amounts delivered, resulting in not enough spare storage capacity in view if next port of call and possible risks for discharging and pollution (and any action taken or recommended any by whom).

-Description of non-co ompliance with waste delivery requirements:
+Description of non-compliance with waste delivery requirements:

+Port Sate Control alert (where an EU MS port is next port of call) has been sent

-Report at least: name of port where waste delivery was due, time/date where ship left port and reasons why ship should be inspected in next port and any other relevant information "Test ship" left the port of Hamburg (Germany) on 20.09.2014 at 16:45 UTC declaring Antwerp as a next port of call (ETA 22.09.2014 at 12:30).
+"Test ship" left the port of Naples (Italy) on 01.10.2014 at 16:45 UTC declaring Barcelona as a next port of call (ETA 03.10.2014 at 23:00 UTC).
 Waste was not delivered because of a positive assessment of its storage capacity.
-On 20.09.2014 at 19:00 UTC the Coastal VTS "XYZ" reported that "Test ship" is bounding to Naples (Italy).
-The storage capability of the vessel is not supposed to be sufficient due to the increased duration of the
+On 02.10.2014at 19:00 UTC the Coastal VTS "XYZ" reported that "Test ship" is bounding to Helsinki (Finland).

+The storage capability of the vessel is not supposed to be sufficient due to the increased duration of the voyage.
-voyage. spection data (if any):

-Deficiencies found during inspection None. on:

-2. Action taken: Distributed Incident Report to the d of the ship lestination Member State (Italy) and along the planned route

 Authorities notified:

-MS of next port of call: Italy Other Member States: Denmark, the Netherlands, Belgium United Kingdom, France, Spain, Portugal
+MS of next port of call: Finland

+Other Member States: Denmark, the Netherlands, Belgium, United Kingdom, France, Spain, Portugal and Sweden

-Appendix 6 - "Lost and Found Objects" form
+Appendix 4 - "Lost and Found Objects" form